 September 2014: Minister for Education, the Hon.
 Christopher Pyne, led Australia’s delegation to the 2nd East Asia Summit Education Minister’s Meeting in Vientiane.

-September 2014: Speaker for the House of Representatives, the Hon.
-Bronwyn Bishop, led an Australian parliamentary delegation to Laos to attend the 35th ASEAN Inter-Parliamentary Assembly in Vientiane.
+September 2014: Dr Dennis Jensen MP led an Australian parliamentary delegation to Laos to attend the 35th ASEAN Inter-Parliamentary Assembly in Vientiane.